maialenz/WetPaws/README.md

 ## UX
 ---

-### User Stories
+### **User stories**

 - As a user I want to
-    - Find out what the business is about.
+    - Easily navigate the site.
-    - See visually pleasant contrasts.
-    - See Covid-19 related updates.
-    - Easily find out the services provided.
+    - Easily find out the services provided so I know if they suit my needs.
     - Find more information about those services.
-    - Be able to know the owners.
+    - Be able to know more about the owner by having the option to personally meet them.
-    - Be able to meet the owners personally.
-    - Know the location of the business.
-    - Locate where the services are offered.
+    - Know the location of the business and know where those services are offered.
-    - Get in touch with the business easily.
+    - Get in touch with the business easily by having contact details clearly available.
-    - Be able to find the contact details easily.

 - As a returning User I want to
-    - Be able to book a service quickly
-    - Have a shortcut to the page I need.
+    - Be able to book a service quickly by having a direct tab to the booking page.
     - Find social links to be able to follow the business in social media platforms.
-    - See a gallery including pictures of real dogs.
-    -

-- As a frequent User I want to
-    - Always find up to date information
-    - See new pictures in the gallery
-    - Find updated pricing
+    - Have the option to personalize the services offered.

+### **Business goals**

+- The main goal of this business is to provide a dog sitting and walking service to users that are not able or need help to do keep their pets happy and healthy.
+It also wants to help people in need of help with their dogs because they have fallen sick or due to new working-from-home arrangements.

+- The business wants to offer services to make sure that all dogs are given very loving care and treatment as if they were in their own home, while the owner is away/unavailable.

+- Ideally all users that choose a service they would become regular users of one or more services provided by the business, since this is an essential need for any person/family that own a pet.
+If a person/family is happy with the service provided they will choose to book a service for a longer period of time and more often, making the business very trusted and the go-to one in the local area.

+- A long term goal of the business is to create a well-known pet sitting company in the local area so it can have the option to expand to offer more tailored services withing the local and the surrounding areas with posibility of expantion to nationwide pet sitting company.

+## USER CENTERED DESIGN

+### **Strategy Plane**

+#### User needs

+The needs of the user is to find a person to look after their family dog the same way they would during a short period or longer period of time because they are not able to do so.

+As the recent pandemic has forced many of us confined to our homes when it comes to work, sickness, etc, many of us have found ourselves having less time than before when it comes to give the attention that our loved dogs need.
+This has created a need to find someone to help us giving our dogs some normality and extra exercice on these times that are also stressful for our pets.
+Some dogs have become extra sensitive and emotional, or extra hyper with extra need for longer walks.

+### Business Vision